- ABOUT

 Cocaine abuse can spell respiratory disaster, particularly when administered in high doses or through intravenous use.
 Cocaine’s impact on the respiratory system can lead to a distressing sensation of difficulty breathing.
 In severe cases, it can culminate in respiratory failure, plunging the individual into a coma and, tragically, even death.

 The insidious grip of cocaine addiction often brings with it a host of debilitating mental health issues.
 Depression, anxiety, paranoia, and, in some instances, full-blown psychosis can accompany chronic cocaine use.
-This is why we offer mental health treatment in our dual diagnosis program; to address symptoms of drug or alcohol use.
+This is why we offer mental health treatment in our dual diagnosis program; to address symptoms of co-occurring disorders.
 These psychological disorders can be as devastating as the physical consequences of addiction, making recovery an intricate and multifaceted process.

 Cocaine’s harmful reach extends to the gastrointestinal tract as well.
 The drug damages delicate tissues within the gut, setting the stage for a cascade of problems.
 Nausea, abdominal pain, and the formation of painful ulcers are common gastrointestinal issues among chronic cocaine users.
 In extreme cases, the drug can lead to bowel decay, further compounding the range of health complications associated with this substance.

 The journey to breaking free from cocaine’s hold may seem daunting, but it is a journey well worth embarking upon.
-With the support, expertise, and camaraderie of Cocaine addiction rehab programs in New Jersey, you can confront your addiction, regain control over your life, and ultimately emerge on the other side—a stronger, healthier, and more empowered version of yourself.
+With the support, expertise, and camaraderie of cocaine addiction therapy programs in New Jersey, you can confront your addiction, regain control over your life, and ultimately emerge on the other side—a stronger, healthier, and more empowered version of yourself.

 The most effective treatment for cocaine addiction typically involves a combination of therapeutic approaches and support systems.
 Here’s how it is commonly treated:

-Therapy for addiction is available at Blue Star Recovery.
+Therapy for substance use disorder is available at Blue Star Recovery.
 Cognitive-behavioral therapy (CBT) is a psychotherapeutic approach that focuses on identifying and changing negative thought patterns and behaviors to improve mental health.
 It aims to help individuals develop healthier coping strategies and more positive ways of thinking.
 Motivational interviewing builds motivation for change.
 Contingency management provides incentives to stay sober.
 Family therapy repairs relationships.

-Inpatient rehab provides intensive 24/7 care and supervision, while outpatient rehab options allow you to live at home while attending regular therapy sessions.
+Inpatient therapy provides intensive 24/7 care and supervision, while outpatient therapy options allow you to live at home while attending regular therapy sessions.
 The typical duration of rehabilitation ranges from 30 to 90 days.

 Joining a support group like Cocaine Anonymous (CA) provides accountability and a network of people struggling with similar issues.
 Meetings are free to attend and available nationwide.